benkoger/gazelle-identification/README.md

       - **trainval.txt**

         trainval.txt can be created with [create_train_val.py](https://github.com/benkoger/gazelle-identification/blob/master/create_train_val.py).
-This file is just a list of the names of all the images that you want to
+The resulting file is just a list of the names of all the images that you want to
         use for training with the file extension removed.
 Therefore it's easist to run the following:
         ```
         ./create_train_val --data_dir='path to annotaions'